Ashwagandha - Extract

 - Produced to ecological standards, free from agro-chemicals, non-irradiated and GMO-free.

-- Take 1 - 2g (up to twice daily) in water, smoothie or juice.
+- Take 1 - 2g (up to twice daily) dissolved in water, smoothie, juice and can be added to dishes, such as curries. or as directed by your healthcare practitioner.

-- Can be added to boiled water and mixed with Turmeric for an Ayurvedic Tea.
+- Ashwagandha Powder can be added to boiled water and mixed with Turmeric for an Ayurvedic Tea.

-Allergies: Consider avoiding if you are sensitive to plants in the nightshade, or Solanaceae families like tomatoes, potatoes or peppers.
+Allergie Advice: Consider avoiding if you are sensitive to plants in the night shade or Solanaceae families like tomatoes, potatoes or peppers.

 - Brand: Ancient Purity.